 A new sustainable tourism project to develop a long-lasting experiential off-season visitor economy for Kent

 EXPERIENCE will develop sustainable experiences to attract visitors to Kent especially off season between October and March.
 As well as supporting Kent to fulfil its off-season potential, EXPERIENCE will also help rebuild the tourism sector in Kent in the wake of the Covid-19 crisis.

 Visit Kent and Kent Downs AONB (with the North Downs Way National Trail) are working together to deliver this exciting investment for Kent.
 They have respective budgets of €1.6 and €3.1 million and will spend this wisely to improve Kent for visitors and residents making Kent both a great place to live and a great place to visit.

-If you are Kent Downs AONB business who is interested in nature and the outdoors, scroll down to see how and why you should get involved.
+If you are a Kent Downs AONB business who is interested in nature and the outdoors, scroll down to see how and why you should get involved.